Our Team

 Why We Exist

-The Way Ranch is a mission-driven initiative born from 31 years of global frontline experience combating human trafficking.
-Rooted in the biblical conviction that every child is created in the image of God and deserving of dignity, safety, and hope, The Way Ranch addresses one of the most critical gaps in care: meeting the needs of the most vulnerable.
+The Way Ranch is a mission-driven initiative born out of 31 years of global, frontline experience in combating human trafficking.
+Rooted in the biblical conviction that every child is created in the image of God—and therefore deserving of dignity, safety, and hope—The Way Ranch addresses one of the most critical gaps in care: meeting the needs of the most vulnerable.

 Who We Serve